mapping-commons/sssom/SSSOM.md

      - `subject_source_version`
      - `object_source_version`
      - `mapping_tool` if the mapping was automatically computed using a tool
-4. _4-star mappings_ fulfil all the criteria for 3-star mappings and furthermore
+4. _4-star mappings_ fulfill all the criteria for 3-star mappings and furthermore
-   - Register there mapping at a mapping commons
+   - Register the mapping at a mapping commons
    - record the following additional metadata:
      - `mapping_set_id`
      - `mapping_set_description`